spinnaker/spinnaker/docs/commands.md

  * `--kinds`: (*Default*: `[]`) (V2 Only) A list of resource kinds this Spinnaker account can deploy to and will cache.
 When no kinds are configured, this defaults to 'all kinds described here https://spinnaker.io/reference/providers/kubernetes-v2'.
  * `--kubeconfig-file`: The path to your kubeconfig file.
 By default, it will be under the Spinnaker user's home directory in the typical .kube/config location.
+ * `--live-manifest-calls`: When true, clouddriver will query manifest status during pipeline executions using live data rather than the cache.
+This eliminates all time spent in the "force cache refresh" task in pipelines, greatly reducing execution time.
  * `--namespaces`: (*Default*: `[]`) A list of namespaces this Spinnaker account can deploy to and will cache.
 When no namespaces are configured, this defaults to 'all namespaces'.
  * `--no-validate`: (*Default*: `false`) Skip validation.